 38 minutes to complete 10 ends.

-Mid game break is 5 minutes.
+Mid-game break is 5 minutes.
 Teams are reminded that thinking time will start for the team to deliver the 1st stone of the 6th end if the player is not in the delivery position ready to start the end when the mid-game break is over.

-Extra end is 4 min 30 seconds with a 3-minute break prior to the start of the extra end.
+Extra end is 4 min 30 seconds with a 3-minute break prior to the start of the extra end (traditional 8 and 10 end games).

 As per Rules of Curling for Officiated Play, Rule 8 (7) “If an Umpire determines that a team is unnecessarily delaying a game, the umpire will notify the skip of the offending team and, after the notification, if the next stone to be delivered has not reached the t-line at the delivering end within 45 seconds; the stone is removed from play immediately”.

-TIME-OUTS: Each team will have two 90 second time-outs during a 10 end game and one 90 second time-out during an extra end.
-Time-outs include the travel time for a coach to access the field of play.
+TIMEOUTS: Each team will have two 90 second timeouts during a 10 end game and one 90 second timeout during an extra end.
+Timeouts include the travel time for a coach to access the field of play.
 After the site review additional time may be added to allow the coaches to get to the field of play.
-Extra time allotted will vary for Home and Away travel and will be determined by the Chief Umpire.
+Extra time allotted will vary for Home and Away ends and will be determined by the Chief Umpire.

-Time-outs will be displayed on the time clocks and controlled by the Game Umpire.
+Timeouts will be displayed on the time clocks and controlled by the Game Umpire.

 Both coaches are asked to co operate and make sure to stop if a team is throwing when you are crossing the end of their sheet.
 Your consideration will be noted and extra time added.

-Time-outs are to be signaled with the traditional "T".
-If the play is at the away end the team that did not call the time-out will not meet until the coach of the team that called the time-out reaches the team at the away end.
-At the conclusion of the time-out or when the calling team concludes their discussion the time-out is over and both coaches must stop their discussions and leave the field of play immediately.
-The coach of the team that did not call the time-out will have access to their team at the home end backboards only, and must give priority to the team calling the time-out.
-Coaches that call the time-out can access their teams at the backboards of the playing end.
+Timeouts are to be signaled with the traditional "T".
+If the play is at the away end the team that did not call the timeout will not meet until the coach of the team that called the timeout reaches the hogline at the away end.
+At the conclusion of the timeout or when the team calling the timeout concludes their discussion the timeout is over for both teams and the coaches must leave the field of play immediately.
+The coach of the team that did not call the timeout will have access to their team at the home end backboards only, and must give priority to the team calling the timeout.
+Coaches that call the timeout can access their teams at the backboards of the playing end (use of empty adjacent sheets will not be allowed).

-The 90 seconds, if not used in the time-out discussion will continue until it expires or the stone reaches the nearer T-Line.
+The 90 seconds, if not used in the timeout discussion will continue until it expires or the stone reaches the nearer T-Line.

-Only the coach or 5th player (not both) may access the field of play during the time-out .
+Only the coach or 5th player (not both) may access the field of play during the timeout.

 Coaches are reminded that clean curling shoes are required to access the field of play.
 Coaches going to the away end will travel to the away end backboards to meet with their teams behind the backline.
+Coaches must be dressed appropriately to access the field of play (jeans or sweatpants will not be allowed).

 PRE-COMPETITION PRACTICE: Pre-competition practice is 10 MINUTES PER SHEET.
 The schedule for pre-competition practice will be controlled by an umpire.